aavzz/notifier/README.md

 Don't send messages with **notify** to an `http` address of the proxy, **notify** does not understand redirection.

 ## API
 Requests are expected to be POSTed to a specific API URL (**/api1** currently).
-Responses are sent as JSON.
+Responses are sent in JSON.
 The folowing parameters are recognized:

 ### api1
 Request: